devnunes7/devnunes7/README.md

   - 💬 I am 19 years old, currently living in Brazil.
 I have experience with HTML/CSS/JS, Bootstrap and React.

-  - ⚡I'm falling more and more in love with this area of ​​technology, I'm learning to read books now and it's become part of my day, and I'm looking for freelance jobs to test my knowledge in web development.\o/
+  - ⚡I'm falling more and more in love with this area of ​​technology, I'm learning to read books now and it's become part of my day, and I'm looking for freelance jobs to test my knowledge in web development.
+  - 📬 Contact me:dev.penunes@gmail.com
 </details>

 <!-- Links -->